 Each piece of work is made with passion, striving for perfection and with eye for detail.
 It is quirky, one’s own and unique.
 The work is multidisciplinary and multi medial.
 Multiple techniques/disciplines are used in one creation, such as; sculpting, painting, sewing and/or innovative techniques.
 The use of materials is unlimited.
 The skin can be sculpted from types of clay, but also from fabric.
 Eyes, hair, clothing and accessories are designed by the artist to achieve the intended result.
 The use of soft materials, such as cloth, felt and hair are not common for sculpture, so this is the most obvious difference.
 The synthesis of materials is the main feature of a doll as opposed to a sculpture.
 Dolls are a combination of sculpture, design and painting.

 Making doll art is not necessarily copying a person or a human figure, these can be abstract, realistic or idyllic, but the human form is the common denominator that connects us.
 The doll can be movable.
 Mobility sometimes requires technical solutions.
 For a static (fixed) doll, expressiveness of posture and facial expressions is very important.
 One look at it should reflect the idea that the artist intended.

 If you want to stay informed about DABIDA activities, check out our news page or follow us on Facebook and Instagram.

-Once again we invite doll artists to participate the Hannie Sarris Doll Award 2023.
-This years them
+Once again we invite doll artists to participate the Hannie Sarris Doll Award 2023/2024.
+This years